AakashChahal/100DaysOfCode/README.md

 # 100DaysOfCode
-This repo will contain all the work that I will do during 100 days of code challenge
+This repo contains all the work that I will do during 100 days of code challenge